On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 Can I use the iPrescribe mobile app to ePrescribe?

-If you’d like to use the iPrescribe app on your mobile device, we can securely upload login information to your account.
-You won’t be able to create a client or update demographic information within the iPrescribe app.
-Those changes can only be made within your SimplePractice account.
+Note: You won’t be able to create a client or update demographic information within the iPrescribe app.
+These changes can only be made in your SimplePractice account.

 To get started with iPrescribe, please reach out to our team.